Augmentations are Sheaves: Localization of the augmentation category

 \begin{corollary} Fix a global augmentation $\epsilon: \alg(\Lambda) \to \coeffs$.
 This induces local augmentations $\epsilon|_U: \underline{\alg}(\Lambda)(U) \to \coeffs$, which determine $A_\infty$ algebras $C^{\epsilon}(U)$.
 The co-restriction maps of the \dga{} determine restriction maps of the $C^{\epsilon}(U)$, and the association $U \to C^{\epsilon}(U)$ is a sheaf of $A_\infty$ algebras. \end{corollary} \begin{proof} This follows formally from Theorem \ref{thm:cosheaf} and Proposition \ref{prop:bar}.
 Note the statement is asserting the existence of $A_\infty$ restriction morphisms and $A_\infty$ pushouts. \end{proof}

-The definition of the augmentation category of $\Lambda$ proceeded by first forming an $m$-copy $\Lambda^m$ and then using the corresponding $C^{\epsilon}$ to define and compose homs.
+One of our definitions of the augmentation category of $\Lambda$ proceeded by first forming a front projection $m$-copy $\Lambda^m$ and then using the corresponding $C^{\epsilon}$ to define and compose homs.
 Exactly the same construction can be made for a restriction $\Lambda|_{J^1(U)}$ for $U \subset \R$.
+We note that since we work with the front projection rather than the Lagrangian projection, we do not have to choose perturbations of $\Lambda|_{J^1(U)}$.
+We also do not require $\Lambda|_{J^1(U)}$ to contain any base points.

 \begin{corollary} There exists a presheaf of $A_\infty$ categories $\underline{\Aug}(\Lambda, \coeffs)$ with global sections $\Aug(\Lambda, \coeffs)$, given by sending $U$ to the augmentation category of $\Lambda|_{J^1(U)}$.
 Denoting by $\underline{\Aug}(\Lambda, \coeffs)^\sim$ its sheafification, the map $\underline{\Aug}(\Lambda, \coeffs)(U) \to \underline{\Aug}(\Lambda, \coeffs)^\sim(U)$ is fully faithful for all $U$. \end{corollary} \begin{proof} This follows formally from Corollary~\ref{cor:aug-set-sheaf} and from applying Corollary~\ref{cor:a-infty-alg-sheaf} to the front projection $m$-copy for each $m$. \end{proof}